 Mathematics

-Mr J Dunning - Director of Maths
+Mr J Dunning, Director

-Mrs S Halls Barker - Core Maths (Years 12/13)
+Mrs S Barker, Core Maths Coordinator (Years 12/13)

-Mrs S Gardner - Maths Curriculum Assistant
+Mrs S Gardner, Curriculum Assistant

 Our aim is to make mathematics an enjoyable and empowering experience for all pupils.
-In their lessons students will
+In their lessons students will:

 • develop deep conceptual understanding of ideas in number, algebra, geometry and data handling